codewars/docs/content/languages/python/authoring/index.md

 Issues caused by input mutation are particularly difficult to deal with, because it can lead to bugs that are very subtle, confusing, and difficult to diagnose.
 When the input is mutated in an uncontrolled way, tests may sometimes appear to randomly crash, give incorrect results, or produce confusing logs and assertion messages.
 Unfortunately, instances of many commonly used data types and classes, are mutable.
 To avoid problematic situations, the following precautions should be taken:
 - Ideally, inputs should be immutable (but unfortunately it's not always possible).
 Otherwise,
-- Requirements on the mutation of input should be always specified in description _and enforced_.
-If the user solution is required to not modify the received data, there should be a dedicated test case or assertion for that.
+- Requirements on the mutation of input should always be specified in the description _and properly enforced_.
+If the received data should not be modified by the user solution, there should be an assertion for that.
 - If input mutation is allowed for user solutions, the reference solution (if used) should not modify it anyway.
 If it does, it _must_ receive a (deep) copy of the input.
-Data which was mutated by a reference solution _must not_ be used in any way afterwards (as an input for user solution, or to compose logs or diagnostic messages, etc).
+Data mutated by the reference solution _must not_ be used in any way afterwards (as an input for user solution, or to compose logs or diagnostic messages, etc).
 - Input which could be potentially modified by a user solution _must not_ be used afterwards.
 It must not be used as an input for the reference solution, to compose diagnostic messages, or anything else.
 If necessary, a (deep) copy should be created and passed to the user solution.

 ### Reference solution

-If the test suite happens to use a reference solution to calculate expected values (what [should be avoided](/authoring/guidelines/submission-tests/#reference-solution), but is not always possible), or some kind of reference data, precalculated arrays, etc., it can be redefined, overwritten, or accessed directly by user solution.
-To avoid this, it should be defined in a non-global scope, local to the testing function, `it` block, or `describe` block.
+If the test suite happens to use a reference solution to calculate expected values (what [should be avoided](/authoring/guidelines/submission-tests/#reference-solution), but is not always possible), or some kind of reference data, precalculated arrays, etc., it can be redefined, overwritten, or accessed directly by the user solution.
+To avoid this, it should be defined in a scope local to the testing function, `it` block, or `describe` block.
 The reference solution or data _must not_ be defined in [Preloaded code](/authoring/guidelines/preloaded/).

 ### Calling assertions

-Python testing framework provides a set of useful [assertions](/languages/python/codewars-test/#assertions), but when used incorrectly, they can cause a series of problems:
+The Python testing framework provides a set of useful [assertions](/languages/python/codewars-test/#assertions), but when used incorrectly, they can cause a series of problems:
 - Stacktraces of a crashing user solution can reveal details which should not be visible,
-- Reference soluton and user solution called in wrong order can mutate input in undesirable way allowing for abuse or leading to bugs,
+- Calling the user and reference solutions in the wrong order may mutate the input in an undesirable way allowing for abuse or leading to bugs,
-- Use of an assertion not suitable for given case can cause incorrect test results,
+- Use of an assertion not suitable for the given case may lead to incorrect test results,
-- Incorrectly used assertion can produce confusing or unhelpful messages.
+- Incorrectly used assertions may produce confusing or unhelpful messages.

-To avoid above problems, calls to assertion functions should respect some rules:
+To avoid the above problems, calls to assertion functions should respect the following rules:
-- Expected and actual values should be calculated _before_ a call to assertion method.
-Parameters passed to the assertion should not be function call expressions, but values calculated directly before.
+- Expected and actual values should be calculated _before_ invoking an assertion.
+Parameters passed to the assertion should not be function call expressions, but values calculated directly beforehand.
-- If a reference solution is used to calculate expected value, it _must_ be either called _before_ user solution, or receive a (deep) copy of input data.
+- If a reference solution is used to calculate the expected value, it _must_ be invoked _before_ the user solution or receive a deep copy of the input data.
-- Assertion message _must not_ be composed from a mutable data which could be potentially modified by a user or reference soltion.
+- Assertion messages _must not_ be composed from mutable data potentially modified by the user or reference solution.
-- Appropriate assertion function should be used for a given test. `assert_equals` is not suitable in all situations.
+- Appropriate assertion functions should be used for each given test. `assert_equals` is not suitable in all situations.
 Use `assert_approx_equals` for floating point comparisons, `expect` for tests on boolean values, `expect_error` to test error handling.
 - Some additional attention should be paid to the order of parameters passed to assertion functions.
 It differs between various assertion libraries, and it happens to be quite often confused by authors, mixing up `actual` and `expected` in assertion messages.
-For Python Testing framework, the order is `(actual, expected)`.
+For the Python testing framework, the order is `(actual, expected)`.
 - One somewhat distinctive feature of Python assertions is that by default, a failed assertion does not cause a test case to fail early.
 It can lead to unexpected crashes when an actual value had already been asserted to be invalid, but the execution of the current test case was not stopped and following assertions continue to refer to it.
 This behavior can be overridden by passing the `allow_raise=True` argument to the assertion functions which support it.

 ## Additional restrictions

-### Accessing solution file
+### Accessing the solution file

 Some kata (for example, code-golf challenges or anti-cheat tests) would like to access and read the user solution file as text.
 It's possible and can be done by reading a file located at `/workspace/solution.txt`.